 I won’t say much more because of spoilers, but aside from the messed up, realistic episodes and relatable stories, you won’t find fan service or sexism here.

 Kino’s the type of person who looks at the world differently.
 Maybe that’s because she travels the world on her motorbike, staying in each town, village or country for 3 days at a time.

 That’s why she’s so open-minded.
-Traveling and learning about different cultures gives you a fresh perspective few people can have without traveling.
+Travelling and learning about different cultures gives you a fresh perspective few people can have without travelling.

 There’s NO anime on earth that tells stories better than Kino’s Travels.
 It’s the thing that makes it so different in the anime industry.

 What would you do if you were a surgeon, and you found out the kid’s life you saved is the life of a future serial killer?

 This is the reality of Kenzo Tenma, a surgeon AND main character in the Monster series.
 Produced by Madhouse.

 He’s forced to deal with the responsibilities and the weight of his actions.
 Or I should say – he feels obligated to do something about it because of the guilt and regret in his heart.